Opuntia: Israeli-born Jews

 The cactus fig is called tzabar in Hebrew (צבר).
-This cactus is also the origin of the term "Sabra" used to describe any Jew born in Israel.
-The allusion is to a thorny, spiky skin on the outside, but a soft, sweet interior, suggesting, though the Israeli Sabras are rough on the outside, they are sweet and sensitive once one gets to know them.
-This term is might be derived from an Arabic word for this cactus صبار ṣubbār, where the related term sabr also translates to "patience" or "tenacity".
+This cactus is also the origin of the term sabra used to describe any Jew born in Israel.
+The allusion is to a thorny, spiky skin on the outside, but a soft, sweet interior, suggesting, though the Israeli sabras are rough on the outside, they are sweet and sensitive once one gets to know them.
+This term is derived from the related Arabic word for this cactus صبار ṣubbār, where the related term sabr also translates to "patience" or "tenacity".

+Palestinians

+The prickly pear is also considered a national symbol of Palestine, having been grown across historic Palestine for centuries, traditionally being used to mark out land boundaries.
+The plant is seen by Palestinians as representing qualities of resilience and patience, as represented by the Palestinian proverb saber as-sabbar ("the patience of the cactus").
+Its use as an emblem of Palestine has been traced to a painting produced by the artist Zulfa al-Sa'di in the 1930s.
+Its visibility was renewed by historical research carried out in the 1980s and 1990s on the Nakba, which revealed that many destroyed Palestinian villages subsequently saw regrowth of the cacti.
+The plant's ability to thrive anywhere is also considered to reflect the experiences of the Palestinian diaspora.